dinadraguzya/6_password_strength/README.md

 # Password Strength Calculator

 The script is designed to calculate the strength of a password entered by a user.
+The script outputs the score from 1 to 10: 1 - the password is very weak, 10 - the password is very strong.
 The script takes a [file with prohibited passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/10k_most_common.txt) as a parameter.

 # Quickstart